okta/okta.github.io/_source/_standards/OAuth/index.md

 ## OpenID Connect and Authorization Servers

-You can use [OpenID Connect API](/docs/api/resources/oidc.html) without the API Access Management feature.
+You can use the [OpenID Connect API](/docs/api/resources/oidc.html) without API Access Management (Custom Authorization Server).
 However, you can also use OpenID Connect with a Custom Authorization Server:

 * `/oauth2/v1/userinfo` for OpenID Connect without API Access Management
-* `/oauth2/:authorizationServerId/v1/userinfo` for OpenID Connect with API Access Management
+* `/oauth2/:authorizationServerId/v1/userinfo` for OpenID Connect with API Access Management's Custom Authorization Server.

 You can't mix tokens between different authorization servers.
 By design, authorization servers don't have trust relationships with each other.